YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/15.buster_bullseye/buster_bullseye_migration.md

 ### From the command line

-After upgrading to 4.4.x, run :
+After upgrading to 4.4.x, run:

 ```bash
 sudo yunohost tools migrations run